Skip to main content

 The strongest categories are: mining and geological engineering texts from the Phelps Dodge / Chino Mine era, Apache history (Geronimo, Victorio, Chiricahua band literature), Gila Wilderness and nature writing (Leopold, Abbey, and related authors), Mimbres pottery and Mogollon archaeology, and Western frontier history of the Mogollon-Mimbres region.
 Any of these categories in good original editions can produce items worth mid-three figures per volume.
 A strong Silver City estate library combining several of these categories can be worth significantly more than the estate realized.

-Do you buy mining and geology books?
+Do you take mining and geology books?

 Apache history is one of the most actively collected categories in Western Americana.
 The Geronimo autobiography first edition (1906) is a four-figure trophy.
 Dan Thrapp's Victorio biography, Edwin Sweeney's Cochise and Chiricahua studies, and early Army-era accounts of the Apache campaigns are all mid-three-figure collectibles in first editions.
 This material circulates in Grant County with a density unmatched elsewhere.
 I evaluate every Apache history title carefully and know the full bibliographic picture.

-Do you cover Deming, Truth or Consequences, Lordsburg, Reserve, and Glenwood?
+Does NMLP serve Deming, Truth or Consequences, Lordsburg, Reserve, and Glenwood?

 Related Guides for Silver City Book Sellers